temporenc/temporenc/README.rst

 * **Date + time (with sub-second precision)** (``DTS``)

   The type tag is ``01``, followed by the precision tag ``P``.
-  Values are padded with zero bits to align to full bytes.
+  Values are zero-padded on the right up to the first byte boundary.

   For millisecond (ms) precision, encoded values use 7 bytes in this format::